gboehl/grgrlib/README.md

 # grgrlib

 Library of unspeakably useful functions.
+This is not ready for public use yet.

 ## Installation with `pip`